overturetool/overturetool.github.io/publications/PlannedPublications.md

 #### Conferences / Journals

 ## In preparation
+-   ViennaTalk: An Integrated Formal Specification Environment Focused on the Early Stage of the Formal Specification Phase (in Japanese), Tomohiro Oda and Keijiro Araki, to be submitted to Computer Software, Japan Society for Software Science and Technology, special issue on "Software papers"
 -   The Execution Semantics of VDM Real-Time in a Co-Simulation Environment (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, new venue needs to be found)